FarzanSoli/Protein-Protein-Interaction-Prediction/README.md

 The processed datasets for this work is available [here][5].
 This dataset contains protein interactions under three scenarios, 2-classes, 3-classes and 5-classes.

+In order to build the Dataprocessing image and process the imported data, use following commands:

 ```